YamanQD/AntWare/README.md

 2. Allow walking using mouse 🖱 and keyboard ⌨ (first/third person shooter).
 3. Simulate glass, mirrors, translucent and reflecting surfaces.
 4. Care for physics simulation and collisions.
-5. Find the offending ants 🐜 and kill it 🔪.
+5. Find the offending ants 🐜 and kill them 🔪.
 6. Use object-oriented programming ☕.
 7. Use different kinds of lightning ⛈.